 Grade 12, 1 Credit

 This course is designed to prepare students for intermediate and advanced government courses in college by making demands equivalent to those of introductory college courses.
 The course itself is an in-depth study of American government in which students will examine the constitutional underpinnings of United States government, political beliefs and behaviors, political parties and interest groups, institutions and policy processes of national government, and civil rights and civil liberties.
 This course involves both the study of general concepts used to interpret U.S. politics and the analysis of specific case studies.
 AP Courses offer students an opportunity to take a course taught on a college level.
 Both enrichment and college credit are available to the dedicated student.
 Intensive classroom work, independent study and research are an integral part of the classroom.
 Students must take the AP exam to receive weighted course credit: If a student doesn’t take the exam, it’s not possible to tell if he/she learned the content one would expect of an AP course.
 Requiring a student to take the exam ensures that the grade in the class is aligned with the student’s mastery of the course content knowledge.
-Students are expected to pay the associated College Board for fee for the exam.
+Students are expected to pay the associated College Board a fee for the exam.
 Students are expected to achieve a minimum average of 85 to remain in the course.
 If a student’s average drops below an 85, a conference will be held to discuss the student’s placement. *NCAA Approved

 Prerequisites: Have a minimum of 90% average in Social Studies or 85% average in AP Social Studies, Social Studies teacher recommendation, an interview with the teacher, mandatory summer assignment.